AshwinRaikar88/Blinky/README.md

-# Blinky
+# Blinky 📸
-This is a python selfie app that captures selfies at the blink of your eyes ;)
+Python Selfie App that captures selfies at the blink of your eyes ;)

 ## Installation